Gexkill/sweng2/PP/src/index.md

 |External Inquiries      |   6                 |
 |**Total**               |   122               |

-As we can see, there is an huge disparity between the values of each function type.
-Nearly 60% of the function points are associated to the internal logic, about 25% for the external input, and only slightly more than 15% is associated to the external output/inquiries.
+As we can see, there is a huge disparity between the values of each function type.
+Nearly 60% of the function points are associated to the internal logic, about 25% to the external input, and only slightly more than 15% is associated to the external output/inquiries.
 This can be explained by the purpose of the application.
-Indeed, MyTaxiService is an application aimed at managing taxi drivers waiting queue and helping user order a taxi-ride (which again requires accessing and modifying these waiting queues).
+Indeed, MyTaxiService is an application aimed at managing taxi drivers waiting queue and helping users order a taxi-ride (which requires again accessing and modifying these waiting queues).
 On the other hand, the difference between the internal logic and the external inputs seems overestimated.
-This might be due to the fact that the weight in function points of the internal logic files is more than twice the one of the weight of the external inputs (cfr. section 2.1).
+This might be due to the fact that the weight in function points of the internal logic files is more than twice than the one of the weight of the external inputs (cfr. section 2.1).